 Mixed-use development requires adequate residential density so that critical mass may be achieved.
-As such, the dwelling unit density shall not exceed thirty-four (34) units per net residential acre, as defined in the City of Lawrence Code Section 20-1007, or subsequent applicable City standards.
-Thirty-Four (34) units per acre were derived from the square footage of the Poehler Building divided by the number of residential units it is designed to hold.
+As such, and except for the Poehler Mercantile Company building itself, the dwelling unit density shall not exceed thirty-four (34) units per net residential acre, as defined in the City of Lawrence Code Section 20-1007, or subsequent applicable City standards.
+Thirty-Four (34) units per acre were derived from the square footage of the Poehler Building divided by the number of residential units it is designed to hold if it were developed with a mix of uses.
 This number was compared to, and is lower than, the thirty-five (35) units per residential acre allowed in Lawrence Code for Planned Commercial Developments, Section 20-1008.
+Because the Poehler Building may develop solely with residential uses, the density for the Poehler building shall be unlimited and regulated by the number of parking spaces provided to support its residential use.